awsdocs/amazon-eks-user-guide/doc_source/launch-templates.md

 | SSH key pair under Node Group configuration on the Specify Networking page – The console displays the key that was specified in the launch template or displays Not specified in launch template\. | Key pair name under Key pair \(login\)\. |
 | You can't specify source security groups that are allowed remote access when using a launch template\. | Security groups under Network settings for the instance or Security groups under Network interfaces \(Add network interface\), but not both\.
 For more information, see [Using custom security groups](#launch-template-security-groups)\. |

+**Note**
+If any containers that you deploy to the node group use the Instance Metadata Service Version 2, then make sure to set the **Metadata response hop limit** to `2` in your launch template\.
+For more information, see [Instance metadata and user data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) in the Amazon EC2 User Guide\.
+If you deploy a managed node group without using a launch template, this value is automatically set for the node group\.

 ## Tagging Amazon EC2 instances<a name="launch-template-tagging"></a>

 You can use the `TagSpecification` parameter of a launch template to specify which tags to apply to Amazon EC2 instances in your node group\.
 The IAM entity calling the `CreateNodegroup` or `UpdateNodegroupVersion` APIs must have permissions for `ec2:RunInstances` and `ec2:CreateTags`, and the tags must be added to the launch template\.